 Dinner and Salsa Dancing on Dundas West

-Lula Lounge, the colorfully lit-up salsa lounge on an otherwise quiet stretch of Dundas West, is Toronto’s go-to venue for live salsa, jazz, and world music.
+Lula Lounge, the colourfully lit-up salsa lounge on Dundas West, is Toronto’s go-to venue for live salsa, jazz and world music.
 Here, local movers and shakers indulge in tropical fusion dishes and Havana Club mixed drinks to a soundtrack of top world music.

 If you’re feeling adventurous, take part in a beginner salsa lesson and let one of the savvy local instructors move you.
 Or relax in one of the cozy booths and watch the room come to life.
 Either way, booking a table at Lula Lounge on a Friday night is a surefire way to get your groove back.